cpske/ISP/django/django-testing.md

 ## Reference

-This StackOverflow page has additional information about organizing tests:
+This StackOverflow page has good information about organizing tests:
 [Organizing Django Unit Tests](https://stackoverflow.com/questions/5160688/organizing-django-unit-tests/20932450#20932450)

 [Testing in Django - Part 1: Best Practices](https://realpython.com/testing-in-django-part-1-best-practices-and-examples/) example using this test organization.
 Article also describes use of `coverage` for code coverage and Selenium for UI testing.